Clinical Research

 • Early diagnosis and intervention improve the outcome for the patient.

-• The five-year relative survival rate for Australian women with breast cancer increased from approximatley 70% from 1982-86 to 86% from 1998-2002.
-This represents the proportion of people who would live for five years after being diagnosed with breast cancer, if all other causes of death were excluded.
+• The five-year relative survival rate for Australian women with breast cancer increased from approximately 70% from 1982-86 to 86% from 1998-2002.
+This represents the proportion of people who would live for five years after being diagnosed with breast cancer if all other causes of death were excluded.

 Full range of state-of-the-art services